CodeMaxx/CodeMaxx.github.io/_posts/2018-04-18-my-other-computer-is-your-computer.md

 #### Cross Validation and Test Accuracy

-- Table for cross validation and test accuracy

-## What didn't work out
+Average CV accuracy - Logistic Regression:  0.9745187647140285

+Average CV accuracy - SVC:  0.9775654341503947

+Average CV accuracy - Neural Network:  0.941

+Average CV accuracy - KNN:  0.9641323916355076

+Average CV accuracy - XGBoost:  0.9945990859991691

+Average CV accuracy - Random Forest:  0.9609472372247612

+## Problems faced and Learning

 What did not work is as important as understanding what worked.
 This section talks about the challenges we faced during this project and what we learned from them.
+Firstly was the number of features.
+We wanted to take higher n-grams but the number of combinations were too many leading to very slow training.
+To get across this hurdle we decided to use Random Forest feature selection so that other models need not train on all the features but only the most important ones.

+We were also trying to account for loops in the `.asm` files while getting the instruction counts.
+But since we can only do static analysis of the files, we could only follow unconditional jumps which would not have been very useful.

+Since we were trying out various techniques we hadn't used before, we decided to apply semi-supervised learning.
+But later we learnt that it is used when we have a small amount of labelled data and a large amount of unlabelled data.
+Then we also use the unlabelled data for learning.
+Since we didn't have any shortage of samples, we decided not to do this.

+We also wanted to try out Deep Learning but due to the large size of the files (~100 MB for many of the `.asm` files) it would have been very slow without extracting features manually first to decrease the size.

+A major problem we faced was the huge size of the data.
+We didn't have enough space on our computers to store all the training data so we had to store it on a server and then run all our code there.
+After doing this a few times, we came up with the idea that we should just dump the features after extracting them the first time.
+Then we can read directly from the dumps.
+This reduced the size from 200 GBs to ~1GB!
+We thought we were done but then we ran short of another resource - the RAM.
+All the features from all the data did not fit inside the RAM.
+A better idea at this point would have been to do batch learning, but we ended up just training on a smaller amount of data due to lack of time.

+We learnt a lot about practical ML lessons during the project which increased our understanding significantly.

 ## Conclusion and Future Work

+We got good enough accuracy with the data and the low computational resources we had.
+Thus we can conclude that machine learning can be an effective technique for malware classification.
+Infact it is extensively being used in industrial applications these days.

-Also, machine learning models aren’t full-proof too.
-The dataset usually used to train the models is biased because of lack of collaboration in the industry.
-And hence it poses a serious threat of overfitting.
+Inspite of all the success, machine learning models aren’t full-proof too.
+The datasets used to train the models are usually biased because there is no common data sink for malware samples.
+This is caused by the lack of collaboration in the industry.

+In future, we would like to try out more models and try more combination of features to find out which ones work best together.
+We will also make a web front-end for the application where people can upload malware samples and in the backend we use our models to predicts it's class.
+This would make this project a complete ready to use package for the users.

 ### References